 Raymond James and the Tampa Bay Buccaneers team up to support children’s hospitals through the Kicking for Kids program

-For every field goal Bucs placekickers made during the 2012-13 regular season and postseason, the financial services firm donated $1,000 to designated Tampa Bay-area children’s hospitals, including All Children’s Hospital in St. Petersburg, Fla., St. Joseph’s Children’s Hospital in Tampa, Fla., and Arnold Palmer Hospital for Children in Orlando, Fla.
+For every field goal Bucs placekicker, Connor Barth made during the 2015 regular season, the financial services firm donated $1,000 to designated Tampa Bay-area children’s hospitals, including All Children’s Hospital in St. Petersburg, Fla., St. Joseph’s Children’s Hospital in Tampa, Fla., and Arnold Palmer Hospital for Children in Orlando, Fla.

-“At Raymond James, we believe in supporting the communities that help us continue our growth and success.
-And giving back is our way of saying thanks and showing our support,” said Karen Julien, Branch Manager at Raymond James Carillon location.
-“And we’re thrilled to be able to provide support to the programs at our area hospitals that go directly to helping children.”
+“At Raymond James, we believe in supporting the communities.
+Giving back is an important part of our culture,” said Ira Federer.
+“We’re thrilled to be able to provide support to the programs at our area hospitals that go directly to helping children.”